kubernetes-sigs/kubespray/docs/containerd.md

 ## k8s_cluster.yml

-When kube_node_ contains etcd, you define your etcd cluster to be as well schedulable for Kubernetes workloads.
-Thus containerd and dockerd can not run same time, must be set to bellow for running etcd cluster with only containerd.
+When _kube_node_ contains _etcd_, you define your etcd cluster to be as well schedulable for Kubernetes workloads.
+Thus containerd and dockerd can not at the run same time, must be set to bellow for running etcd cluster with only containerd.

 ```yaml
 container_manager: containerd